SuperDOS/Intune-USB-Creator/README.md

 iudwelcomebanner = Banner in Base64

-grouptag = GroupTag that will be used when register devices in Intune
+grouptag = GroupTag that will be used when register devices in Intune, great to use for dynamic groups

 windowsIsoPath = Path to Windows 10/11 iso